HausMJ/hausmj.github.io/index.md

 ---
 layout: home
 ---
+At the top, I want rolling pics of my work.

 Plant biologist who loves to study roots!
+I will expand on this intro to talk about beans!

+I need a pic of me here.

+## Summary of Research

+Short paragraph about my work.

+## Professional Goals

+What do I want to be when I grow up?

+### To Do:
+Sidebar with updated Twitter Feed?
+Links to other pages
+  - downloadable cv
+  - research integrity statement
+  - dei statement